gnunoe/design-patterns/README.md

 * Singleton: ensures a class has only one instance, and provides a global point of accesing it.

+* Command: encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
+Use it when you need to decouple an object making a request from the object that knows how to perform the request.

+* Null Object: useful when you we don't have a meaningful object to return, and yet we want to remove responsability for handling null from the client.
+We therefore create a dummy null object and initialize the required structures with it.

 ## Object Oriented Principles

 * Encapsulate what varies